MicrosoftDocs/winrt-api/windows.networking.pushnotifications/pushnotificationchannelmanagerforuser_createrawpushnotificationchannelwithalternatekeyforapplicationasync_769979127.md

 # Windows.Networking.PushNotifications.PushNotificationChannelManagerForUser.CreateRawPushNotificationChannelWithAlternateKeyForApplicationAsync

 ## -description
-Creates an object bound to a specified app through which you retrieve a push notificaiton channel from Windows Push Notification Services (WNS).
+Creates an object bound to a specified app through which you retrieve a push notification channel from Windows Push Notification Services (WNS).
 The specified app must be in the same package as the calling app.

 ## -parameters